wendyyzhu/fine-line-tatouage/README.md

 ### Future features
 - Function to edit a comment instead of only deleting it
-- Upload images instead of typing an image URL
 - Show tattoo artist details when their name is clicked instead of just the tattoos they've done
+- Feature to follow certain users or artists
+- Feature to only show a couple of comments and then a see all button to show all comments

 ### Technologies used